There’s a saying about real estate that suggests sinking your hard-earned money into property is ‘as safe as houses’.

 It is really a smart way to build your wealth?

-Whilst the Australian property market (or markets) may be challenging, there are a number of time-tested rules of real estate that don’t change, regardless of what the market, the broader economy or even the global economy is doing.
+Whilst there are clearly some economic headwinds ahead and some word wide socio-political problems ahead, but there are a number of time-tested rules of real estate that don’t change, regardless of what the market, the broader economy, or even the global economy is doing.

 Yes, our property markets are still growing – it’s going to take more than a pandemic to put a permanent stop to property price appreciation.

-I don’t know if you’ve been following the trends over the last decade or so, but the rich are getting richer and the middle class is disappearing – escalating property prices in Sydney and Melbourne are a big contributor to this growing divide.
+I don’t know if you’ve been following the trends over the last decade or so, but the rich are getting richer and the middle class is disappearing – escalating property prices around Australia are a big contributor to this growing divide.

 Many people think of wealth distribution like a bell curve, with most of us in the middle and outliers of the ‘rich’ and the ‘poor’.